 About Kris

 Hello!
-I'm a Northeast-based design strategist and product manager.
-I’m most effective when I’m building programs/projects/products to advance climate resilience, as part of a tight-knit, committed organization whose mission I share.
+I'm a Northeast-based strategic product manager and design strategist.
+I’m most effective when I’m working collaboratively on software products to advance climate resilience, as part of a tight-knit, committed organization whose mission I share.

-As a PM at Indigo, I guide agile software development with engineering squads to identify critical program requirements of new tools and, ultimately, shape the short and long-term vision for our products.
-With primary product ownership responsibilities for Sustainability Partnerships (roadmap, user stories, prioritization, stakeholder buy-in), I help define the financial impact of delivering on that vision while maintaining clear communication with internal and external cross-team collaborators.
+As a Sr. PM at Indigo, I guide agile software development with engineering squads to identify critical program requirements of new tools and, ultimately, shape the short and long-term vision for our products.
+With primary product ownership responsibilities for Sustainability Partnerships and Growth (roadmap, user stories, prioritization, stakeholder buy-in, wireframes, market testing), I’ve help define the financial impact of delivering on that vision while maintaining clear communication with internal and external cross-team collaborators.

 Software while farming isn’t easy: A key component in prioritizing and defining my work is keeping the voice of the customer as top of mind as possible.